01 What is a Christian wedding?

 From a parent

-Often inscribed or marked with the wedding date.
-A parent’s gift is generally one of the more significant.
+Often inscribed with the wedding date.

 From a godparent

-A piece of religious art, an ornamental cross, a contribution to the honeymoon
+Religious art, an ornamental cross, a contribution to the honeymoon

 From a friend